2023 Most Popular Public Health Bachelor's Degree Schools

 While working on their Bachelor's Degree, public health majors at UT Austin accumulate an average of around $19,805 in student debt.
 The average monthly payment of a loan this size is about $274, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Public Health at The University of Texas at Austin
+Full Public Health at The University of Texas at Austin Report

-Brigham Young University - Idaho landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree public health programs.
-BYU - I is a very large private not-for-profit school located in the distant town of Rexburg.
+Brigham Young University - Idaho came in at #7 in this year’s edition of the Most Popular Public Health Bachelor’s Degree Schools ranking.
+BYU - I is a fairly large private not-for-profit school located in the distant town of Rexburg.

 Women make up 78% of the public health majors at the school.